 6. All in converted barn, 1, on ground floor, suitable for disabled.

-bar, dining room, breakfast room, meeting/function facilities, free Wi-Fi, in-room TV, garden (marquee).
+2 bars, restaurant, private dining room, meeting/function facilities, free Wi-Fi, in-room TV, farm shop, garden (play area, marquee for wedding parties).

 all ages welcomed.